avinashbhat/avinashbhat.github.io/_pages/cv.md

 transcripts and news articles with explainable presentation for better decision making.</li>
 <li>Trained and enabled an online learning pipeline for a custom NER model for recognising the Cisco supply chain entities.</li></ul>

-<i>HealthWatch</i>, A framework for monitoring the application logs and piping the alerts to Cisco WebEx Teams.
+<i>HealthWatch</i>, A framework for monitoring the application logs and forwarding the alerts to Cisco WebEx Teams.
 <ul>
 <li>Development, product management and user onboarding.</li>
 </ul>